Minatti/ms-edge-search/README.md

 # ms-edge-search

-Automação para pesquisar no edge a partir do mecanismo de busca do bing para farmar pontos.
+Automação para pesquisar no edge a partir do mecanismo de busca do bing

 ### Tópicos